 - You want your users to know that they are using Box when authenticating.

 - You want all your content managed within the user's Box account and not in your application.

 OAuth 2.0 with JSON Web Tokens allows for server-to-server interactions with the Box API.
 Instead of authenticating via a user, an application can authenticate directly to Box by generating a JSON Web Token (JWT) verified with an RSA keypair.
 This authentication replaces the first leg of the standard 3-legged OAuth process in which a user grants an application permission to access the user’s Box account, removing the friction of multiple logins and services for your users.
-The JWT auth process is designed to be used with Box Platform and Application Users.
+The JWT auth process is designed to be used with Box Platform and App Users.

 Choose OAuth 2 with JWT as your authentication method if:

 - Your users don't have a Box account or credentials.

 - You do not want your users to log into Box, or necessarily know that they are using Box, in order to authenticate.

 - You want all content managed within the application and not in the user's Box account.